3 November - 21 December 2024

 Art and words, do they connect?
 Barnes asked himself whether art and words are natural companions or natural antagonists.

 Marian Wijnvoord is not sure what to think, what comes first and what leads to what, in this endless loop that feels a bit like the chicken and the egg.
-She states: 'I do know that an artist painted a landscape before anyone ever walked through one.
+She states: 'I do know that an artist painted a landscape before anyone ever walked through it.
 The word entered the English language from the 16th-century Middle Dutch landscap, land+schap, referring to the painterly illusion of an area of land.
 None of what I paint was there before.
 I find my paintings along the way, while I am looking for something else.
 The painting appears like a word you do not know, although you know it must be there'.

 Ecosystem (2021) - 0il on linen - 27 x 30 cm